+"Why so?" asked Billie, astonished.

-- Why so?
-Asked Billie astonished. - Can't you see?
+"Can't you see?
 Take the example of religious or moral principles in general.
 For centuries, people had to submit to certain restrictions and sacrifices, which appear now intolerable.
 Nowadays, the thought is prevailing that without all constraints of morality and religion, the progress of Mankind would be unstoppable and joyful, but I am sure that it is not true.
 Those limitations are like the air, which offers resistance to the flight of the butterfly.
-Take away the air, and the butterfly falls flat upon the ground, with the other brutes and creeping creatures, which relish on mud and nothing more. - I'm afraid I am not so sure that was what I had in mind..., said Billie modestly. - Rest assured, said Mark.
-It does not matter at all why you said it.
-The fact is...you said it.
+Take away the air, and the butterfly falls flat upon the ground, with the other brutes and creeping creatures, which relish on mud and nothing more."

+"I'm afraid I am not so sure that was what I had in mind...," said Billie modestly.

+"Rest assured," said Mark.
+"It does not matter at all why you said it.
+The fact is...you said it."

-18. The Blood Moon
+18 The Blood Moon

-To add happiness to their evenings, Billie knew that they would sleep together in the enormous bed and the closeness of his friend was enough for Billie.
-He very seldom woke up during the night, but on those occasions, the calm breathing of Mark in his sleep gave him a feeling of quiet joy, very close to bliss.
-True, Billie perhaps would have liked some cuddling but was proud of keeping his word and never asked for anything of the sort.
+To add happiness to their evenings, Billie knew that they would sleep together in the enormous bed, and the closeness of his friend was enough for Billie.
+He very seldom woke up during the night, but on those occasions, Mark's calm breathing in his sleep gave him a feeling of quiet joy, very close to bliss.
+True, Billie perhaps would have liked some cuddling, but was proud of keeping his word and never asked for anything of the sort.
 A warm "good morning hug" was all he would get.
 He eagerly waited for it and was perfectly happy with it.

-However, Billie was still a bit unconvinced, although he would not even think of giving up the pleasure of the hours spent with Mark.

-Once he had asked:

-- What is "virtue", Mark?
-You said that we must follow "virtue and knowledge", and you make me follow knowledge, to the limit of my capacity.
+However, Billie was still a bit unconvinced, although he would not even think of giving up the pleasure of the hours spent with Mark, Once he had asked: "What is 'virtue,' Mark?
+You said that we must follow 'virtue and knowledge,' and you make me follow knowledge, to the limit of my capacity.
 That, I can see.
-But what about virtue? - You know, I have thought longtime about the meaning of virtue myself. - You too?
+But what about virtue?"

+"You know, I've thought a long time about the meaning of virtue mvself."

+"You too?"